manalynx/100-days-of-code/log.md

 1- started to do the test's project "build a technical documentation" at FreeCodeCamp.\
 2- Coded all the requird elements (without styling).

+**Thoughts**:\
-**Thoughts** Today I did not do much .
+ Today I did not do much .
 I started doing one of the test's projects at FreeCodeCamp which is\
  "build a technichal documentation page".
 I coded all the required elements and passed all the tests but still did not add any CSS style.\
  Some of what I learned : \
  I did not learn any new things while doing the test project.I was revising almost everything \